-Anyone who knows anything about opioids, narcotics and prescription pain killers knows the pure agony suffered during opioid withdrawal:
+Anyone who knows anything about narcotics and prescription opioid pain killers knows about the pure agony suffered during withdrawal and detox from narcotics.

-Symptoms like this can drag on for up to a month if you don’t do something about it.
-That’s why I’ve written this article to help those hurting.
-Because when you’re hurting like hell you don’t need some bullsh*t herbal remedy that doesn’t work, you need something significant that can REALLY ease the pain.
+Because when you’re hurting like hell you don’t need some BS herbal remedy that doesn’t work, you need something significant that can REALLY ease your pain.

-The supplements listed below are powerful and controversial so take only as needed and quit them as soon as possible.
+The supplements listed below may be powerful and/or controversial so always consult with a healthcare practitioner.
+And it’s also wise to only use these as needed, and quit them as soon as possible.
 They may or may not be legal in your country including the United States.
 Always consult your local laws.
+And laws can change.

 Kratom is the number #1 rated opioid withdrawal remedy.